albjaramago/randombeers-front/README.md

 1-Execute the randombeer backend application provided in "ajaramago/randombeers" repository.
 2-Ensure you have Node.js and NPM installed.
-3-Go into Node.js commad prompt and browse the "randombeer-app" folder.
+3-Go into Node.js commad prompt and browse into the "randombeer-app" folder.
+4-Execute "npm install".
-4-Execute "npm start".
+5-Execute "npm start".